IzaanQaiser/thinkback-ai/DEPLOYMENT.md

-# Deployment Guide for Thinkback.ai Backend
+# Deployment Guide for Thinkback Backend

 ## Overview
 This guide explains how to deploy the Python FastAPI backend to Firebase App Hosting (Cloud Run) using the `apphosting.yaml` configuration.